bridgecrew-perf6/poop-garden-front/README.md

 ## days 23 april 15

 Am now showing friend requests and options to accept or decline.
 I also have a floating action button that shows how many friend requests there are waiting for them. next up is just making the buttons usable and the ability to accept or decline a friend request.

+## days 24, 25 april 16, 17

+I think I have the accept functionality working. needs some testing to make sure, but then i can move on to declining requests.